-Although ozone levels in Pima County have been relatively constant over the past 15 years Pima County is at 99% of reaching the new standard.
+Although ozone levels in Pima County have been relatively constant over the past 15 years, Pima County is at 99% of reaching the 2015 standard.
 If ozone concentrations exceed this standard, stricter regulations limiting emissions from vehicles and industry could be enacted.
 This translates to increased costs for the public and local businesses and industries.
 With small efforts from everyone in the community, ozone levels can continue to remain at healthy levels.

 Top of Page

 Particulate matter is made up of small solid particles or liquid droplets from smoke, dust, fly ash and condensing vapors.
 It can be suspended in the air for long periods of time.
 It is generated from travel on paved and unpaved roads, woodsmoke, burning fuels, earth moving, mining, construction, vacant lots and agricultural activities.